Risk is Your Business – Maybe

 In 1999, the Centers for Disease Control published an article on risks in small businesses.
 This article contains information on SIC codes and gives information on injuries associated with the codes.
 While this is not the true means by which lending institutions decide on risk, it is still of interest and can demonstrate what may be behind some of the reasoning.

-Therefore, if you want to have your automobile sales company, you need to develop a business code which has auto and home supply stores, motor vehicle parts and accessories, or car washes written in the actual business code.
+Therefore, if you want to have your automobile sales company, you need to develop a business code which has auto and home supply stores.
+And it needs to have motor vehicle parts and accessories, or car washes written in the actual business code.
 That way, you can still operate your real business of “automotive sales” without actually being considered a risk factor.

 Check the SIC code database for more information on these codes.